 Each report is based on a report type.
 The report type determines the records included in the report.
-For example, if you select the Accounts and Contacts report type, your report includes record data only for account and contacts.
+For example, if you select the Accounts and Contacts.
 Salesforce provides many standard report types.
 Administrators can create more as needed.

 Create and Customize a Report